sverrirs/ruvsarpur/README.md

 python ruvsarpur.py --portable --list
 ```

+## Incremental updates
+The full refresh of the VOD catalog using the `--refresh` switch can be very time consuming.
+In cases where the script is run on a frequent intra-day schedule the `--incremental` switch can be added.
+When this switch is used the script attempts to perform a fast incremental intra-day refresh.

+Setting this switch instructs the refresh mechanism to only download information for items that are new since the last full TV schedule refresh from the same day.
+If the current date when the refreh is run is newer than the latest refresh date stored then this option has no effect and a full refresh is always performed.

+## Finding shows by name
 To find shows by title use the `--find` argument
 ```
 python ruvsarpur.py --list --find "Hvolpa"